Decoding SCW swaps

 3. Your UserOp enters the blockchain via the EntryPoint smart contract.
 Think of EntryPoint as the one gate all SCW transactions pass through.
 EntryPoint runs final checks, and if everything looks good…

-4. EntryPoint tells your Smart Contract Wallet (SCW) to execute the swap.
+4. It tells your Smart Contract Wallet (SCW) to execute the swap.
 Your SCW calls the router (e.g., 1inch), the router calls the pools, tokens move, and the output lands back in your wallet.

-So to sum up: you tap swap → we simulate → bundler submits → EntryPoint validates → your SCW executes.
+So, to sum up: you tap swap → we simulate → bundler submits → EntryPoint validates → your SCW executes.

 Let’s look at a real example

-Now that we understand the high-level flow, let’s look at how this plays out in a real swap: first in the app, then on-chain:
+Now that we understand the high-level flow, let’s look at how this plays out in a real swap — first in the app, then on-chain:

 Here’s what we see: